Book a flight

 e.1.
 Sick person or other special assistant

-The carriage of Passengers with Reduced Mobility, sick people or any other person requiring special assistance is subject to the prior agreement of the Carrier.
+The carriage of Passengers with Reduced Mobility, sick persons or any other person requiring special assistance is subject to the prior agreement of the Carrier.

-If the Passenger has a medical history, it is recommended that they consult a doctor before boarding a flight, and take all necessary precautions.
+If the Passenger has a medical history, he/she is recommended to consult a doctor before boarding a flight, and to take all necessary precautions.

 Access to certain seats may be denied to disabled persons and persons with reduced mobility in order to comply with applicable aviation safety requirements.
 Access restrictions apply to seats near emergency exits.

-Passengers whose size requires the occupation of a second seat, must indicate this when booking and pay for the second seat at the corresponding price.
+Passengers whose body type requires a second seat must indicate this at the time of booking and pay for the second seat at the corresponding price.

 e.3.
 Pregnant women

-Pregnant women whose pregnancy progresses without particularity, can travel without any particular formality until the thirty-eighth (38th) week.
-From this date, the pregnant woman must provide a medical certificate of less than 24 hours, attesting to a very low risk of imminent delivery.
+Pregnant women whose pregnancy is progressing without any particularity can travel without any particular formality until the thirty-eighth (38th) week.
+After this date, the pregnant woman must provide a medical certificate of less than 24 hours, attesting to a very low risk of imminent delivery.
 However, the Company advises you to consult your doctor before your departure.

-Ticket reservations for the benefit of a minor passenger are subject to the agreement of their legal administrator or to the justification of the act emancipating the minor if necessary.
+Ticket reservations for a minor passenger are subject to the agreement of his/her legal guardian or to proof of the act of emancipation of the minor, if applicable.

-This agreement is materialized by the registration of a valid identity document of the said legal administrator, as well as all the information necessary for the realization of the reservation and the communication of the notifications to the passengers as mentioned in a) of this article.
+This agreement is evidenced by the registration of a valid ID of the said legal guardian, as well as all the information necessary for the realization of the reservation and the communication of the notifications to the passengers as mentioned in a) of the present article.

 Unaccompanied children are not accepted on Air Calédonie flights.